theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/bw-loader.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=bw-loader
 ---

-Unlike the other components, the Xtract IS BW Loader component is a data destination, not a data source.
+Unlike the other components, the Xtract IS for Azure BW Loader component is a data destination, not a data source.

 ![BWLoader](/img/content/BWLoader.png){:class="img-responsive" }